ThrowTheSwitch/Ceedling/plugins/dependencies/README.md

 - `:method` -- This is the method that this dependency is fetched.
   - `:none` -- This tells Ceedling that the code is already included in the project.
-  - `:zip` -- This tells Ceedling that we want to unpack a zip file to our working path.
+  - `:zip` -- This tells Ceedling that we want to unpack a zip file to our source path.
-  - `:git` -- This tells Ceedling that we want to clone a git repo to our working path.
+  - `:git` -- This tells Ceedling that we want to clone a git repo to our source path.
 - `:source` -- This is the path or url to fetch code when using the zip or git method.
 - `:revision` -- This is the specific tag or hash that you wish to retrieve.